pinkybalan/ReportEngine/README.md

 * **Other Country Working days:**
 Monday, Tuesday, Wednesday, Thursday, Friday
 2. Instruction settlement date must be verified whether it is a working day or not.
 If it is a working day can retain the same date and if not a working day then need to find the next working date for settlement date.
 3. For this had a separate implementation class for different country working days, which gives us the list of working days.
 Used a Factory class to get the instance for particular implementation class.
-This pattern will be useful if in future there need to be add a new set of working days for another country.
+This pattern will be useful if in future there need to be add a new set of working days for another country or any country specific functionalites need to be added.
 4.	**SettlementDateCalculator** is the class which handles these operations and finds the correct settlement date.
 5. Once settlement date is calculated we can proceed to calculate the details required for generating reports.